rafaelsmiguelsantos/design-clean-angular/requirements/login.md

 ## Requirements Login Page

-The customer, if he has an account, can log in at any time.
+If customer has an account, can log in at any time.
 For this page you will be asked to enter information in two fields, email ID and password.

 ## Required Fields